 Dentists, orthodontists, and other oral healthcare providers need to manage their online reputations just like any other business.
-Here's how to do it.
+Here's how reputation management for dentists works, and how you can do it.

 It should be reassuring, as more and more industries outsource work and move their processes online, to know that you'll never be replaced by a virtual dentist.